-Expensive soccer cleats are worth it because they are made using higher quality materials and techniques.
-This extra quality enables the soccer player who is wearing the cleats to perform at a higher level than is possible with lower quality soccer cleats.
+Expensive soccer cleats are worth it because they are made using the highest quality materials and techniques.
+This extra quality enables the soccer player who is wearing the cleats to perform at a higher level than is possible with lower-quality soccer cleats.

 My advice would be to purchase the most expensive ones you can afford.
 Work out what your budget is and get the best ones.